garfieldnate/garfieldnate.github.io/src/pages/posts/2013-01-27-when-not-to-use-perls-implicit-close.md

 - special variables
 comments: true
 publishDate: 2013-01-27T00:00:00Z
-title: When not to use Perl's Implicit close; Suffering from Buffering
+title: When not to use Perl's Implicit close
+description: Suffering from Buffering
 ---

 This post is a quick note on a bug I had difficulty tracking down.